Dal Makhani is a North Indian spiced and creamy lentil dish.

 - Cilantro aka Coriander leaves, chopped, optional

 - Heat up a shallow pan with the clarified butter, and add in the bay leaf and slit green chili halves.
-Stir fry for a minute so that the aroma comes out.
-Then add the Onion slices and fry till they turn a bit yellow in color.
+Stir fry for a minute so that the aroma develop.

-- Once the dal makhani is cooked and just before serving add 1-2 tablespoons of fresh cream and garnish with fresh coriander/cilantro.
+- When it is cooked, and just before serving, add 1-2 tablespoons of liquid cream to the dish.

-- The split lentil might require less soaking and cooking time.
+- Split lentils (instead of whole lentils) require less soaking and cooking time.

 - Use fresh ginger and garlic finely chopped (ration 1:2) or use ginger and garlic in paste form